vatesfr/xen-orchestra/docs/delta_backups.md

 ## Create Delta backup

 Just go into your "Backup" view, and select Delta Backup.
 Then, it's the same as a normal backup.

+## Snapshots
+Unlike other types of backup jobs which delete the associated snapshot when the job is done and it has been exported, delta backups always keep a snapshot of every VM in the backup job, and uses it for the delta.
+Do not delete these snapshots!

 ## Exclude disks